Arrieta sharp, Phillies beat Dodgers 6-1; Maeda strains hip

 The last time Arrieta finished a month with an ERA under 1.00 was September 2015 (0.45).
 The last time a Phillies qualifying pitcher ended a month with an ERA under 1.00 was Cliff Lee in August of 2011 (0.45).

-With Maeda only able to record four outs, the Dodgers blew through six different relievers.
+With Maeda only able to record four outs, the Dodgers used six different relievers.
 Not only was Alexander charged with a run, Pedro Baez gave up a run in the sixth inning and Daniel Hudson gave up two in the ninth.

-The victory ended the Phillies' four-game losing streak at Dodger Stadium dating to last season and avenged a defeat Monday when they led 4-0.

 Justin Turner spoiled the shutout in the eighth inning with an RBI single off reliever Hector Neris, as Dodgers lost for just the third time in their last 12 games.